 I hope this guide has provided you with a substantial understanding of the most important factors of creating a social media app.
-So let’s wrap up our discussion with a quick checklist of best practices of how to make a social media app.
+So let’s wrap up our discussion with a quick checklist of best practices of how to create a successful social media app.

 Best Practices to Consider

 - It all begins with a good idea: A successful social media app is always a product of a brilliant and creative idea.
-So focus more on coming up with ideas that are fresh and new.
+So focus more on coming up with social media app ideas that are fresh and new.
 The more you think your idea through, the more likely you are to come up with the next big thing in the world of social media.

 - Work out the features and design workflow of your app: Coming up with a mere idea of what you want from the app is never going to be enough.
 Instead, think about your app as a complete brand and work out the features and design that works in line with the brand image you want to create.